Impulse Response Analysis of Structural Nonlinear Time Series Models: Simulations

 \paragraph*{Benchmarks.}

-Like in \cite{goncalvesImpulseResponseAnalysis2021}, we consider two simulation setups: A bivariate design with identified shocks (DGPs 1-3), and a three-variable design with partial block-recursive identification (DGPs 4-6).
-In both we set a sample of size of $n = 240$, which is realistic for most macroeconomic data settings: this is approximately equivalent to 20 years of monthly data or 60 years of quarterly data \citep{goncalvesImpulseResponseAnalysis2021}.
+Like in \cite{goncalvesImpulseResponseAnalysis2021}, we consider two simulation setups: A bivariate design with identified shocks (DGPs 1-3) and a three-variable design with partial block-recursive identification (DGPs 4-6).
+In both, we set a sample size of $n = 240$, which is realistic for most macroeconomic data settings: this is approximately equivalent to 20 years of monthly data or 60 years of quarterly data \citep{goncalvesImpulseResponseAnalysis2021}.
+We discuss here only the bivariate simulation design with shock $\delta = +1$, and refer the reader to Appendix~\ref{appendix:sim_details} for the block-recursive setup.